lfn-cnti/bestpractices/doc/README.md

 <p align="center"><img src="./figures/cnf-wg-scope.png" alt="scope" title="Scope" width="100%"/></p>
 <p align="center"><b>Figure 1-2:</b> Current Scope of CNF WG</p>

-The current focus of CNF WG is to define the best practices for the Development of CNFs.
+The current focus of CNF WG is to define the best practices for the development and deployment of CNFs.
 Other areas are left for future focus.

 <a name="Best Practices for CNF Developer"></a>
 ## Best Practices for CNF Developers